 Reduced food reward

-For many people, eating sweets and other refined carbs in processed foods can light up reward centers in the brain like a pinball machine.
-This can lead to cravings and can make it hard to eat “just one” of anything sugary or starchy.8
+For many people, eating sweets and other refined carbs in processed foods can light up reward centers in the brain.
+This response can then lead to cravings, which can make it difficult to eat “just one” of anything sugary or starchy.8

-But just because a real-foods, low-carb diet may reduce “food reward” cravings doesn’t mean a low-carb diet doesn’t include food that is rewarding in other ways!
-A low-carb diet includes many tasty, satisfying foods while discouraging those known to overactivate this food reward system.
+But just because a low-carb diet may reduce “food reward” cravings doesn’t mean you can’t eat food that rewards you in other ways!
+This way of eating includes many tasty, satisfying low-carb foods — while avoiding those that are known to overactivate this food reward system.

-Also, eating nourishing low-carb meals may help you feel pleasantly full and ready to move on when you’re done, rather than wanting “just one more bite” (and maybe a nap afterwards).
+Additionally, eating nourishing low-carb meals may help you to feel pleasantly full and ready to move on when you’re done, rather than wanting “just one more bite” (and maybe a nap afterward).

 4. Burning more calories without extra exercise

-Although controversial and not yet accepted as settled science by all experts, there’s high-quality research suggesting that low-carb diets can help you burn more calories.
+Although controversial and not yet accepted as settled science by all experts, there is some high-quality research suggesting that low-carb diets can help you burn more calories.
 This might help you maintain lost weight.

 But don’t despair.
-There’s some interesting research suggesting that this metabolic slow-down can be minimized with low-carb nutrition.
+There’s some interesting research suggesting that this metabolic slow-down can be minimized with low-carb eating.

-In a 2012 study, 21 adults who’d lost weight on a calorie-restricted diet were shown to burn more calories during weight maintenance when they followed a low-carb diet compared to a low-fat diet — an average of around 300 calories per day more, in fact.10 This finding has been referred to as low-carb’s “metabolic advantage.”
+In a 2012 study, 21 adults, who’d lost weight on a calorie-restricted diet, were found to burn more calories during weight maintenance if they followed a low-carb diet compared to a low-fat diet — an average of around 300 calories per day more, in fact.10 This finding has been referred to as low carb’s “metabolic advantage.”